 “What?”
-I try to keep from sounding frustrated, but fail miserably at it.
+I try to keep from sounding frustrated, but fail miserably.
 “What does that even mean?”

 “It means a greater part of you chose your circumstances.
-And though a smaller part of you may not like them, the best course of action is to let things unfold in a spirit of readiness.”
+And though a smaller part of you may not like them, the best course of action is to embrace the present and let things unfold in a spirit of readiness.”

 I force myself to take a breath.
 “So the greater part of you is the one that breathes, and the smaller part of you is just the dust.”

 “Exactly.”
 He gives a nod.
-“We’ll keen our minds and clear our senses, and stay alert for signs of his presence.
+“We’ll keen our minds, clear our senses, and stay alert for any signs of his presence.
 Gribbles is his name?”